autoreleasefool/bowling-companion-transfer/README.md

 # Bowling Companion Transfer

+## This repository has been archived

+Use of the `Bowling Companion Transfer` service is no longer required since the Bowling Companion added manual data import and export in version `3.2.0` in August 2020.

 ## Description

 A web utility to allow users of [5 Pin Bowling Companion](https://play.google.com/store/apps/details?id=ca.josephroque.bowlingcompanion) for Android to transfer their data to a new device.